-Figure 2.3- Lock and Unlock Pneumatic Connections
+Figure 2.3-Lock and Unlock Pneumatic Connections

-2.8 Electrical Connections
+Electrical Connections 2.8

-Tool Changer is available with integrated lock/unlock sensors.
-If sensors are not used, plugs will be provided to seal the locking mechanism.
-If a control/signal module is to be utilized on Flat A when ordered, the sensors will be connected to the module prior to shipping.
+The Tool Changer is available with integrated lock/unlock sensors.
+If the sensors are not used, plugs are provided to seal the locking mechanism.
+If a control/signal module is to be utilized on Flat 'A' when ordered, the sensors will be connected to the module prior to shipping.